35 GTA 5 Locations Based on Real Life

 Safe Phrasing: Mile High Club is based mainly on L.A.
 Live high-rise/cinema complex elements.

-Do Not Say: Do not present it as a finished hotel.
+Accuracy Note: Avoid presenting it as a finished hotel.
 In GTA V it is a construction site.

 Source: Mile High Club Source